DavidT3/DAXA/paper/paper.md

 observations of a single object of interest, but it excels at creating and managing multi-mission datasets for serendipitous or targeted studies of large samples of X-ray emitting objects.
 Once relevant observations are identified, the raw data can be downloaded (and optionally processed) through [Daxa]{.smallcaps}, or pre-processed event lists, images, and exposure maps can be downloaded if they are available.
-With at least a decade-long `X-ray desert' on the horizon, archival data will take on even greater importance, and enhanced access to those archives will be vital to the continuation of X-ray astronomy.
+With a decade-long `X-ray desert' potentially on the horizon, archival data will take on even greater importance, and enhanced access to those archives will be vital to the continuation of X-ray astronomy.

 # Statement of need
 X-ray observations provide a powerful view of some of the most extreme processes in the Universe, and have had a